Fast Radio Bursts as probes of the late-time universe: a new insight on the Hubble tension: Conclusions

 \section{Conclusions}

 In this study, we have explored the potential of FRBs as a tool for constraining the Hubble constant.
 Despite uncertainties in $\mathrm{DM}_{\mathrm{IGM}}$ and $\mathrm{DM}_{\mathrm{Host}}$ quantities, we have demonstrated that FRBs can serve as a valuable cosmological probe.
-By analyzing a dataset of 64 extragalactic, localized FRBs, we have consistently derived $H_0$ values exceeding $70\rm\,km\,s^{-1}\,Mpc^{-1}$, in agreement with the late-Universe Hubble constant estimates.
+By analyzing a dataset of 64 extragalactic, localized FRBs, we have consistently derived $H_0$ values exceeding $70\rm\,km\,s^{-1}\,Mpc^{-1}$ under $\Lambda$CDM cosmology, in agreement with the late-Universe $H_0$ estimates.
 Our results exhibit significantly reduced error bars, approximately $\pm 2.5\rm\,km\,s^{-1}\,Mpc^{-1}$, further distinguishing them from early-Universe measurements.
+Once the cosmology is deviated from the standard $\Lambda$CDM case, it is expected to have a different $H_0$ estimate.
+We have explored the dynamical dark energy model incorporating $w_0$ and $w_a$ parameters and showed that the result can match the early-Universe measurements for different combinations of these parameters.
 These findings emphasize the potential of FRBs to contribute to cosmological parameter constraints and highlight the ongoing Hubble tension.